cognitivecomputations/dolphin-system-messages/README.md

 # dolphin-system-messages
 Dolphin System Messages - Please contribute yours!

-I used https://platform.openai.com/tokenizer to estimate tokens
+I used https://platform.openai.com/tokenizer to estimate tokens. https://belladoreai.github.io/llama-tokenizer-js/example-demo/build/ Can also be used to estimate tokens for llama or Mistral based models.

 | System Message   | Tokens   | Description | Author |
 | ----------- | ----------- | ----------- |  ----------- |